6LoWPAN Range

 Low-power wide-area network (LPWAN) or low-power network (LPN)

 BLE, ZigBee, and Wi-Fi are not designed for long-range performance, and traditional Cellular networks are costly and consume much power.
-On the other hand, low Power networks are a class of wireless networks consisting of constrained devices in processing power, memory, and battery life.
-The device battery’s length depends on the power consumption, and low power consumption enables devices to last up to 10 years on a battery.
+On the other hand, power networks are a class of wireless networks consisting of constrained devices that process power, memory, and battery life.
+The battery’s length depends on the power consumption, and low power consumption enables devices to last up to 10 years on a battery.

 When a device transmits a signal, it needs energy from the receiving side to detect it.
 As always, a certain amount of power is lost during transmission.
 One of the reasons for LPWAN’s long reach is high receiver sensitivity.
 Receiver sensitivities in LPWAN operate at -130 dBm; typically, in other wireless technologies, this would be 90 – 110 dBm.
 Receiver sensitivity operating at -130 can detect 10,000 times quicker than at -90.

 It offers long-range communication at a meager bit rate.
-LPWAN has a much longer range than Wi-Fi and more cost-effective cellular networks.
+LPWAN has a much longer range than Wi-Fi and is more cost-effective than cellular networks.
 Each node can be up to 10 km from the gateway.
 Data rates are low.
-Usually, only between 20 – 256 bytes per message are sent daily.
+Usually, only 20 – 256 bytes per message are sent daily.

 These networks are optimized for specific types of data transfers consisting of small, intermittent data blocks.
 Not all IoT applications transmit large amounts of data.
 For example, a parking garage sensor only transmits when a parking space is occupied or empty.
 Devices within these networks are generally cheap at £5 per module and optimized for low throughput.